Warren County bed tax supports new wintertime attraction

 The money from the county will be paid to the nonprofit coalition, and then the coalition will contract with the Moment Factory for a five-year term.
 The attraction is expected to pay for itself when it is time to renew.

 The coalition will give the county 50% of the ticket sales and the county can expect higher sales and occupancy tax income during the time the attraction is open.
-The estimates laid out in a powerpoint presentation last month say that that combined income should hit about $3.4 million over the five years.
+The estimates laid out in a PowerPoint presentation last month say that the combined income should hit about $3.4 million over the five years.

 Occupancy tax is collected from companies, including homeowners, who rent nightly accommodations for short periods.
 Occupancy taxes are used generally to support tourism out of the area.